Plastic and packaging

 We have established targets which reflect our portfolio and business strategy and our desire to move away from plastic and explore opportunities beyond plastic.

 Another significant packaging material that we use is paper.
 We have been implementing measures to ensure the proportion of certified or recycled paper that we use grows each year.
-Certified paper means that all materials used come from responsibly managed, certified forests, such as FSC, PEFC or equivalent certification.
+Certified paper means that all materials used come from responsibly managed, certified forests.
 Using recycled materials makes the most of precious forest resources and reduces the pressure to harvest more trees.
 Using certified or recycled paper mitigates the risk of the material originating from unacceptable sources.

 33% Reduction in virgin plastic in our packaging by 2030